Zappi review

 Its operating temperature is from -25°C to 40°C. This temperature range is fine for the UK, where it has only exceeded 40°C once - so far - but it’s not ideal for Australia, where the temperature can go over 40°C in almost any location.
 The good news is - at the moment - its maximum operating temperature will only rarely be exceeded in most towns and cities.

-EV chargers can derate and provide less power as they approach their maximum operating temperature and this could be an issue in Australian summers.
+But note that EV chargers normally derate and provide less power as they approach their maximum operating temperature, so their relatively low operating temperature limit could be an issue in Australian summers.

 A Choice Of Boring Colours